Uncertain times seem to be the running theme for the past couple of years.

 It’s clear that we continue to live in uncertain times for both the world and our investments.

-If there is one thing I can assure you, it’s that the stock market will return to its former highs that we saw in February of 2020.
+If there is one thing I can assure you, it’s that the stock market will continue to rise in the long term.

 The lowest point the Dow reached in the Great Recession was 6,469.95.
 Just ten years later and the Dow was closing out a record 2019.

 On top of that, from 1999 through 2019 your money in the S&P 500 stock index would have grown an average of over 7% every year if left alone.
 That includes riding out the Great Recession.

 So what should we do about it now?
 How can we possibly manage our investments well with all the uncertainty in the market right now—even with the certainty that markets will rebound?

 Let’s dive into three ways to manage your investments during these uncertain times.

 Dollar-Cost Averaging is the practice of investing the same amount of money into stocks on a regular basis.